 This doesn’t mean we are not motivated to become healthier or take care of our bodies.
 But it does mean that we confident of who we are now, we know how to look good at 50 plus, and that is reflected in how we dress.

-Here are two posts I wrote that have been helpful to many women in defining their personal style over 50 as well as gaining confidence in selecting their wardrobe pieces:
+Here are several posts I wrote that have been helpful to many women in defining their personal style over 50 as well as gaining confidence in selecting their wardrobe pieces:

 Tip #4: Common sense is always a factor.